 Don’t hit a short return of serve: don’t let it come up short.
 The best option is a soft, deep return to their backhand.

 Time Management: time is on your side, slow it down and let them commit the error.

-Returning a low shot- return it deep to player at the back.
+Returning a low shot- return it deep to the player at the back.

 Returning a hard shot- hit to closer person, they’ll have little time to react and the hard shot will come hard off your paddle at them.

-Aim for gap: if they are split there should be an easier gap to hit
+Aim for the gap: if they are split there should be an easier gap to hit.

 “Pick on” one of your opponents: if you need to shake things up.
 Pick on one of your opponents and take advantage of their weakness.
 You might say to your partner something like “Guy in blue- hit to his backhand” if you see he is weak on his backhand.
 You may not want to abuse this but it can be a good strategy to turn the tides and pick up a few points.

 Play to their weakness – What is their weak spot?
 Weak lob, weak backhand, slow mover?